missjody/loan_calculator/README.md

 Once all of these items are selected, a rate is auto-filled, and the calculation based on amount desired is specified

+8/23: TODOS:
+    // STILL NEED IF NO CAR IS SELECTED DISPLAY LINE
+    // "PLEASE SELECT NEW OR USED"

+    // STILL NEED IF NO TERM IS SELECTED DISPLAY LINE
+    // "PLEASE SELECT TERM"

+    // STILL NEED IF NO AMOUNT IS ENTERED DISPLAY LINE
+    // OR IF AMOUNT DOES NOT FALL BETWEEN 499 AND 65001
+    // "PLEASE ENTER A VALUE FROM 500 TO 65,000"

+    // STILL NEED IF NO SCORE RANGE IS SELECTED DISPLAY LINE
+    // "PLEASE SELECT YOUR SCORE RANGE"

+    // STILL NEED TO GRAB RATE BASED ON IF NEW OR USED AUTO
+    // IS SELECTED - RIGHT NOW ONLY CALCULATING BASED ON NEW

 ## Version 3.2